equinor/ert/docs/reference/configuration/observations.rst

 to this observation file is declared in the main ERT config file using the :ref:`OBS_CONFIG <obs_config>` keyword.

-The observation file is a plain text file, and is in essence built around four different classes of observations using the associated keywords:
+The observation file is a plain text file, and is in essence built around three different classes of observations using the associated keywords:

  - :ref:`SUMMARY_OBSERVATION <summary_observation>`: For scalar values that